Skip to main content

 • provincial incarceration history

-• healthcare utilization including hospitalizations and visits to emergency departments.
+• healthcare utilization including hospitalizations and visits to emergency departments

-Health data is included from 2010 to present, with new BC-ODC data updated anually.
+Health data is included from 2010 to present, with new BC-ODC data updated annually.
 By including data over time, we can look at what happens before, during, and after a drug poisoning event.
 Health Authorities involved in the drug poisoning response can request data access.
 Data requests are also possible for research and policy purposes.

 The results from the Provincial Overdose Cohort help to: